ICJIA/icjia-accessibility-portal/content/faqs.md

 The accessibility coordinator needs to:

-- **Set organizational policy** — Make decisions about accessibility standards, priorities, and processes that apply agency-wide
+- **Set organizational policy** — Make decisions about accessibility standards, priorities, and processes that apply agency-wide.
-- **Allocate resources** — Approve budgets, training, tools, and time allocation for accessibility work
+- **Allocate resources** — Approve budgets, training, tools, and time allocation for accessibility work.
 - **Coordinate with technical teams** — Meet with and talk to web developers and content creators who are currently involved in accessibility compliance work.
 These teams are busy doing the actual compliance work, so the coordinator should gather information from them and report back to executive staff about progress, challenges, and resource needs.
-- **Report to executive staff** — Provide updates on compliance status, risks, and progress to leadership
+- **Report to executive staff** — Provide updates on compliance status, risks, and progress to leadership.

 **Who should be the coordinator:**

 The accessibility coordinator should be someone who has organizational authority (often in executive, compliance, or management roles) and can:

-- Make policy decisions and allocate resources
+- Make policy decisions and allocate resources.
-- Understand the full scope (websites, documents, videos, social media, mobile apps, third-party tools)
+- Understand the full scope (websites, documents, videos, social media, mobile apps, third-party tools).
-- Coordinate across departments (IT, communications, legal, procurement, content teams)
+- Coordinate across departments (IT, communications, legal, procurement, content teams).
-- Report to executive staff with strategic recommendations
+- Report to executive staff with strategic recommendations.

 **Common coordinator roles:** Compliance officer, IT director/manager, communications director, program manager, or executive staff member.

 **The key distinction:**

-- **Accessibility coordinator** = Sets policy, allocates resources, makes strategic decisions, coordinates with technical teams, reports to executive staff (needs organizational authority)
+- **Accessibility coordinator** = Sets policy, allocates resources, makes strategic decisions, coordinates with technical teams, reports to executive staff (needs organizational authority).
-- **Web developers and content creators** = Provide technical expertise, implement solutions, do the actual compliance work (valuable resources, but typically not policy setters)
+- **Web developers and content creators** = Provide technical expertise, implement solutions, do the actual compliance work (valuable resources, but typically not policy setters).

 **Bottom line:** Yes, you need an accessibility coordinator.
 Web developers are essential for implementing website accessibility, but accessibility compliance is much bigger than just websites — it requires organizational policy, resource allocation, and coordination across departments.
 The coordinator should meet with web developers and content creators who are doing the compliance work, gather information from them, and report back to executive staff.
 Web developers and content creators are essential technical resources, but they're busy doing the work — the coordinator's role is to coordinate, gather information, and make strategic decisions at the organizational level.

----

-## State Agency Applicability

 ### Why does your agency need to worry about digital accessibility?
 What does the April 2026 deadline mean?